blackswordsman7/fun-fair/blockchain/design_pattern_decisions.md

  Implemented to ensure payouts always occurred, even for abandoned games or sore losers.

-### State Machine:

- I used an enum to indicate what state a game was in, to determine what functions can be called on it.

 ### "Fail Early and Fail Loud":

  I used require() statements wherever possible, as the first execution in the function logic.